 6.8.
-Heat storage in groups 3 and 2
+Heat storage in groups 3 and 2 in simulation 1

 To improve the possibilities of minimising the electricity export, the heat storage capacity is included in the model for each of the district heating groups 2 and 3.
 Again, such storage capacities are used for minimising the excess and power-only productions in the system.
+For simulation strategy 2, it is included in the calculation of heat pumps, CHP units and boliers.
+In simulation strategy 1, it is carried out in the following way.

-In two situations, the storage can be loaded:
+In three situations, the storage can be loaded:

-- A: By increasing the use of HP in situations with electricity export. - B: By moving the electricity production from condensing plants, epp, to CHP plants.
+- A: when solar and/or industrial excess heat exceeds the heat demand - B: By increasing the use of HP in situations with electricity export. - C: By moving the electricity production from condensing plants, e{pp} , to CHP plants.